I can go

 * * * * *

 Donated sperm costs a pretty penny.
-According to the WSJ, Brazilian fertility clinics charge about $1500 for a vial genetically-vetted sperm from American sperm banks.
+According to the WSJ, Brazilian fertility clinics charge about $1500 for a vial of genetically-vetted sperm from American sperm banks.

 I would guess that the American men who provide that sperm are being paid a very small percentage of that amount.
-But at least they are paid something – it’s illegal to pay Brazilian citizen to donate sperm, so stocks of domestic sperm are low.
+But at least they are paid something –

 For example, there’s João Carlos Holland de Barcellos, a 61-year-old computer scientist whose blue eyes and white-blond hair (which he attributes to his English and German ancestry) make him very popular with Brazilian moms-to-be.